fragglet/yocton/README.md

 As seen in this example:

 * The symbol notation allows a variety of different formats to be concisely represented, including C symbol names, floating-point numbers, IP addresses or even temperatures.

-* There is no requirement that a particular object can only have one field of a
-* particular name; this provides a way of representing lists even though there
-* is no special syntax for them.
+* There is no requirement that an object can only have one property of a particular name; this provides a way of representing lists even though there is no special syntax for them.

 ## Strings